riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 <hr />
 👉 Product Basis Attribute Swatches Type Change

 This is another effective feature of the WooCommerce Variation Swatches plugin.
-For example, if you decide to change the swatch type of a color attribute into an image, you can do it easily with this Attribute Swatches plugin.
+For example, if you decide to change the swatch type of color attribute into an image, you can do it easily with this Attribute Swatches plugin.

 [Live Demo & Documentation](http://bit.ly/3rd-demo-product-basis-product-type-change-readme)
 <hr />
 👉 Show All Color, Image & Button Swatches Type In the Same Attribute

 You can choose your desired attribute swatches type in the same attribute from the drop-down menu.
-This Attribute Swatches plugin allows you to show any swatch attribute type, such as, color, image, or button in the same attribute list in stead of dropdown.
+This Attribute Swatches plugin allows you to show any swatch attribute type, such as, color, image, or button in the same attribute list instead of dropdown.

 [Live Demo & Documentation](http://bit.ly/3rd-readme-demo-show-all-variation-type-in-the-same-variation)
 <hr />